 Another thing to check is your rotary cutting.
 You should line up the raw edge of your fabric exactly on the desired line measurement of the ruler.
 The line should be straddling the raw edge, not completely on or off the fabric.

-I hope these tips help you to get perfect sized blocks and make piecing easier for you.
+I hope these tips help you to get a perfect 1/4″ seam allowance so that your blocks are accurate and to make piecing easier for you.
 Be patient with yourself – it took me years to get my seams just right (I’m sure you didn’t want to hear that)!